Certora/meridian2024-workshop/README.md

 `src/certora/spec.rs` will show you the `sanity` rule we just ran.
 This rule simply calls `Token::balance()` and checks that the control reaches the `satisfy` statement that follows.
 You can read more about `satify` [here](https://docs.certora.com/en/latest/docs/cvl/statements.html#satisfy).

+If you are not able to run certoraRun, see the Troubleshooting section at the end of this document.

 #### Exercise 1.
 A property to check that the initial balance of an account.

 What should be the balance of a new address?
 Write a property to check that this is indeed the balance of a new address.